mcass19/p2p-node-handshake/NOTES.md

 │   ├── lib.rs   ## The lib crate.
 │   ├── main.rs  ## The application main crate.
 │   ├── p2p      ## The P2P submodules.
-│   │   ├── btc.rs
+│   │   ├── btc.rs ## The Bitcoin implementation.
 │   └── p2p.rs ## The P2P module.
 ├── tests
 │   └── real_connection_test.rs ## The test that reaches real nodes.
 ```

-### Async Rust program with multiple node adresses
+### Rust program with concurrent node handshakes

-This tool is going to interact with the network.
-Thats an IO-bound task in which certain concurrency/parallelism levels can improve performance, so we are going to use the well known [tokio](https://tokio.rs/) async runtime.
+This tool is going to interact with the network, in which certain concurrency/parallelism levels can improve performance and stability, so we are going to use the well known [tokio](https://tokio.rs/) async runtime.

-Since we will have the logic for executing one handshake, it should not be a problem to allow passing multiple node address and process each handshake concurrently.
-Tokio makes this an easy task for us.
+Once we have the logic for executing one handshake, Tokio makes an easy task to allow passing multiple node address and process each handshake in parallel.
+Currently, each node will have a hardcoded timeout to not wait forever for the node and block the program.

-### Bitcoin handshake
+### The Bitcoin one

-The first implementation for the `p2p-node-handshake` project will be the [Bitcoin handshake](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch08.asciidoc#network_handshake).
+The first implementation for the project will be the [Bitcoin handshake](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch08.asciidoc#network_handshake).

 We are going to use the rust [bitcoin](https://github.com/rust-bitcoin/rust-bitcoin) library, as it already provides the network messages types and serialization/deserialization capabilities out of the box.

-We are already seeing a growth path for the project, since we can extend the handshakes implementations with other protocols, adding them below the `p2p` folder, and accounting for them in the `p2p` module.
+So we don't need to put extra focus on a lower level implementation, which makes sense for the scope of the project for now.

-### Processing messages -> TO DO write
+### Processing messages

-Currently we are using a mutable growing buffer [BytesMut](https://docs.rs/bytes/latest/bytes/struct.BytesMut.html) for bringing the message bytes from the network to memory, so we can parse them accordingly.
-The initial buffer size its currently hardcoded to 1024 bytes, being a complete handshake around 342 bytes.
-It should be enough for a complete handshake without the need of growing the buffer, so no more allocations than the initial one.
+We are using a mutable growing buffer [BytesMut](https://docs.rs/bytes/latest/bytes/struct.BytesMut.html) for bringing the message bytes from network to memory and parse them accordingly.

+The initial buffer size is hardcoded to 1024 bytes, which should be really enough for a complete handshake without the need of growing the buffer and allocate more memorym, as we are pre-allocating all the needed memory beforehand.

 After a message its successfully parsed from its binary representation, its data and the buffer part it occupies are automatically discarded.

-Another alternative idea (not implemented here) would be to make use of a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) implementation.
-That would avoid the costs of allocating more space as we go by reusing the already allocated but discarded one.
-So instead of discarding old parts of the buffer with the consequent future allocation, they would just be overwritten, using cursors to control what data is still valid or not.
-As commented, the current implementation is considered good enough for now, as we are pre-allocating all the needed memory beforehand.

 ### Error handling